Law school: Taiwan

 In Taiwan, law is primarily studied as an undergraduate program resulting in a Bachelor of Law (B.L.).
 Students receive academic rather than practical training.
 Practical training is arranged after the individual passes the lawyer, judge, or prosecutor exams.

 A degree in law (bachelor, master or doctor) is one way to qualify to sit for the bar examination.
 You can also sit for the bar examination if you do not have a law degree, but have taken the requisite number and type of law courses.

 The bar examination is administered in two written stages.
 Stage one exam subjects are tested by multiple-choice format and stage two exam subjects are tested in an essay format.
-Candidates who fail stage one are disqualified from taking stage two, and the “passed” status of the stage one exam will not be retained for future exams.
+Candidates who fail stage one are disqualified from taking stage two, and the "passed" status of the stage one exam will not be retained for future exams.
 The yearly pass rate for the bar examination in Taiwan hovers around 10% each year.
 The bar exam is conducted in Chinese, so a native level of language fluency is expected.

 A non-citizen may take the Attorney Qualification Examination.
 According to Articles 5 and 20 of the Regulations on Attorney Qualification Examination (Bar Exam), non-citizens are allowed to participate in the bar examination with a degree in law earned in Taiwan.
 Non-citizens are not allowed to sit in the prosecutor or judge examinations unless they are naturalized citizens of Taiwan.
 Once a non-citizen is approved to practice law in Taiwan, they must abide by all statutes related to the legal practice, Codes of Legal Ethics, and the Articles of Incorporation of the Bar Association to which they are members.

+Ukraine

+In Ukraine, in order to enter the legal profession, an applicant after graduation is required to pass an External independent evaluation.
+Legal education is a 4-year bachelor's degree and a 1-year master's degree in law.
+Law schools are represented by a number of law faculties within national universities, as well as specialized higher education institutions such as: Yaroslav Mudryi National Law University and National University Odesa Law Academy.